Tuukka Rask: Stanley Cup title, Vezina trophy and team dominance (2010–2019)

 In the 2017–18 season, from 26 November 2017 to 10 February 2018, Rask had a career-high 21-game point streak.
 Rask and the Bruins ended up finishing the season with 50 wins and 112 points, their best season since their 2013–14 Presidents' Trophy-winning season.
 He played only 54 games, his lowest since that same 2013–14 season, posting a 34–14–5 record with a 2.36 GAA and a .917 save percentage.
 In the 2018 playoffs, the Bruins were defeated in the second round in five games by the top-seeded Tampa Bay Lightning, with Rask playing 12 games total in the playoffs and posting a 2.88 GAA and .903 save percentage, his lowest since his first postseason in 2010.

 On 1 January 2019, during the 2019 NHL Winter Classic against the Chicago Blackhawks, Rask set a new record for games played by a Bruins goaltender with his 469th game, surpassing Tiny Thompson's record set in the 1938–39 season.
 However, Rask was later placed on injured reserve by the Bruins on 28 January after sustaining a concussion.
 At the time of his injury, Rask had a 14–8–3 record in 25 starts.
 Rask returned to the Bruins lineup on 31 January, in a 3–2 overtime loss to the Philadelphia Flyers.
 It was his first start in a game since 19 January.
 On 3 February against the Washington Capitals, Rask recorded a shutout to become the career leader for wins by a goaltender in Bruins history, again surpassing Tiny Thompson.

-Rask helped the Bruins to the 2019 Stanley Cup Finals, though they ultimately lost in seven games to the St. Louis Blues, one win short from a second Stanley Cup.
+Rask helped the Bruins to the 2019 Stanley Cup Final, though they ultimately lost in seven games to the St. Louis Blues, one win short from a second Stanley Cup.
 Rask recorded a 15–9 record with a 2.02 goals against average and a .934 save percentage during the 2019 playoffs.